go-xweb/xrun/README.md

 		}
 	}

 Above is the default config.
+The `Mode` is the log level, default is `Linfo`:

+	Ldebug = iota
+	Linfo
+	Lwarn
+	Lerror
+	Lpanic
+	Lfatal
+	Lnone